 - 1. Students must wear clothing including both a shirt with pants or a skirt or the equivalent and shoes.
 Dress, grooming, and appearance, including but not limited to, jewelry and other accessories, make-up, and nails shall not endanger the health, safety and welfare of self or others. - 2.
 Student and staff dress and attire shall not disrupt or interfere with the educational process. - 3.
-Clothing must cover all undergarments, waistbands, and bra straps.
-Garments that expose the midriff, lower abdominal area, gluteal area, or chest are not permitted,
+Outer clothing must cover all underwear, undergarments and waistbands.

-- and students may not wear clothing through which these areas of the body are visible.
-Garments with holes or rips above the appropriate level are prohibited. - 4.
-At all times, underwear or undergarments shall be completely covered with outer clothing. - 5.
-Shoes that are safe and functional footwear at all times.
-Footwear shall be worn at all times.
-(Footwear that is a safety hazard will not be allowed.) - 6.
-Headwear is NOT allowed, including but not limited to hoods, hats, bandanas, sunglasses, or any other item covering the head or face, will not be worn within the school setting, except for headwear worn for medical or religious purposes.
-These items are prohibited upon arrival at school or between 7:30 a.m. and after school. - 7.
-Items of apparel that are vulgar, obscene, libelous, or denigrate others on the basis of race, color, religion, ancestry, national origin, sex, sexual orientation, disability, or any other legally protected status are prohibited. - 8.
-No item of apparel may promote and/or endorse the use of alcohol, tobacco, or illegal drugs, and/or encourage other illegal or violent activities - 9.
-No items that could be used as weapons are to be worn. - 10.
+- 4. Safe and functional footwear shall be worn at all times.
+(Footwear that is a safety hazard will not be allowed.) - 5.
+Items of apparel that are vulgar, obscene, libelous, or denigrate others on the basis of race, color, religion, ancestry, national origin, sex, sexual orientation, disability, or any other legally protected status are prohibited. - 6.
+No item of apparel may promote and/or endorse the use of alcohol, tobacco, or illegal substances, and/or encourage other illegal or violent activities. - 7.
+No items that could be used as weapons are to be worn. - 8.
 All Physical Education clothes must comply with these Student Dress Code requirements.